Toei 5500 series: Operations

-These trains are being used on the Toei Asakusa Line, Keikyu Main Line, Keikyu Airport Line, the Hokuso Line and the Keisei Line through services since 30 June 2018.
+They are used on the Toei Asakusa Line, Keikyu Main Line, Keikyu Airport Line, the Hokuso Line and the Keisei Line through services since 30 June 2018.
 They were introduced on Narita Sky Access Line services on 26 February 2022.

 Formation

 As of July 2021, the fleet consists of 27 eight-car trainsets.
 The formations consist of 6 motored ("M") cars, and two non-powered trailer ("T") cars.
 Car 1 is on the south end.